It is often said that if you want something done, give it to a busy person.

 A serendipitous friendship provided an opportunity to apply as a volunteer at Pella in Jordan in 2013 and I have been part of the project each season since.

-Holly Winter is a PhD candidate at the University of Sydney, who specialises in Near Eastern Archaeology.
-After completing her undergraduate degree and Honours at Flinders University, Holly moved to Sydney to pursue her PhD, where she is completing her thesis on palace function in the Middle and Late Bronze Age in the Southern Levant.
+Dr. Holly Winter has a PhD from the University of Sydney, and specialises in Near Eastern Archaeology.
+After completing her undergraduate degree and Honours at Flinders University, Holly moved to Sydney to pursue her PhD, where she completed her thesis on palace function in the Middle and Late Bronze Age in the Southern Levant.
 She has convened the Near Eastern Seminar Series (NESS) for the past four years, which is a weekly series of talks by students, staff and academics on Near Eastern archaeology at the University of Sydney.
 Holly is a trench supervisor and team member of the University of Sydney Pella Excavation Project and the British Museum excavation project Khirbet Umm al-Ghozlan in Jordan.
 In addition to working on several overseas projects, Holly is a senior archaeologist for Casey and Lowe, a historical archaeological and heritage consulting company in Sydney.

 NEAF Council History